 Air Canada is the only airline that has a direct flight between Delhi and Vancouver with no stop of any kind.
 Delhi Vancouver flight takes less than 14 hours of flying time as it flies over the north pole.
 Yes, you do not fly east or west as most flights do, but you fly North over the north pole.
 It is fascinating to see the live flight map as you pass over the North Pole and through regions that are, just names for you.

-For more details on Air Canada Flights, check out their website.
+For more details on the airline’s flights, check out their website.

 Flying Delhi-Vancouver Air Canada – Premium Economy